 We sell our products through our direct sales force, international and domestic sales representatives and distributors.
 Revenues from product sales, except for sales to distributors, are generally recognized upon shipment, net of sales returns and allowances.
 Sales to consignment warehouses, who purchase products from us for use by contract manufacturers, are recorded upon delivery to the contract manufacturer.
 Sales to distributors are recorded as deferred revenues for financial reporting purposes and recognized as revenues when the products are resold by the distributors to the OEM.
+Sales to distributors are made under agreements allowing for returns or credits under certain circumstances.
+We therefore defer recognition of revenue on sales to distributors until products are resold by the distributor.

 Historically, a small number of OEM customers have accounted for a substantial portion of our net revenues, and we expect that significant customer concentration will continue for the foreseeable future.
 Many of our OEMs use contract manufacturers to manufacture their equipment.
 Accordingly, a significant percentage of our net revenues is derived from sales to these contract manufacturers and to consignment warehouses.
 In addition, a significant portion of our sales are made to foreign and domestic distributors who resell our products to OEMs, as well as their contract manufacturers.
-Direct sales to contract manufacturers and consignment warehouses accounted for 34.7%, 35.0% and 38.8% of our net revenues for fiscal 2007, 2006 and 2005, respectively.
-Sales to foreign and domestic distributors accounted for 59.0%, 55.7% and 49.7% of our net revenues for fiscal 2007, 2006 and 2005, respectively.
+Direct sales to contract manufacturers and consignment warehouses accounted for 32.3%, 34.7% and 35.0% of our net revenues for fiscal 2008, 2007 and 2006, respectively.
+Sales to foreign and domestic distributors accounted for 63.1%, 59.0% and 55.7% of our net revenues for fiscal 2008, 2007 and 2006, respectively.
 The following direct customers accounted for 10% or more of our net revenues in one or more of the following periods:

-Fiscal Year Ended March 31,
+Fiscal Yo Fiscal Year Ended March 31,

-2007 2006 2005
+2008 2007 2006

 Consignment warehouses:

-SMART Modular Technologies 29.7% 27.3% 31.8%
+SMART Modular Technologies 28.3% 29.7% 27.3%

 Distributors:

-Avnet Logistics 24.7 30.4 32.5
+Avnet Logistics 29.2 24.7 30.4

-Nu Horizons 8.7 10.3 6.1
+Nu Horizons 7.2 8.7 10.3

 Cisco Systems, our largest OEM customer, purchases our products primarily through its consignment warehouse, SMART Modular Technologies, and also purchases some products through its contract manufacturers and directly from us.
-Cisco Systems is one of two of our OEM customers that purchase our products through a consignment warehouse.
 Historically, purchases by Cisco Systems have fluctuated from period to period.
-Based on information provided to us by Cisco Systems' consignment warehouse and contract manufacturers, purchases by Cisco Systems represented approximately 30%, 28% and 34% of our net revenues in fiscal 2007, 2006 and 2005, respectively.
-During the quarter ended March 31, 2007, Cisco Systems announced the implementation of a "lean manufacturing" program under which it plans to reduce the levels of inventory carried by it and by its contract manufacturers.
+Based on information provided to us by Cisco Systems' consignment warehouse and contract manufacturers, purchases by Cisco Systems represented approximately 28%, 30% and 28% of our net revenues in fiscal 2008, 2007 and 2006, respectively.
+During the quarter ended March 31, 2007, Cisco Systems announced the implementation of a "lean manufacturing" program under which it reduced the levels of inventory carried by it and by its contract manufacturers.
 The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the quarter ended March 31, 2007, as they drew down existing inventories.
-This transition will also impact our revenues in the quarter ending June 30, 2007.
+This transition continued to impact our revenues in the quarter ended June 30, 2007.
+Purchases by Cisco Systems' contract manufacturers increased in the three quarters ended March 31, 2008 compared to the prior two quarters, but were still less than the levels achieved in each of the three quarters ended December 31, 2006.